TACC/coe-332-sp23/docs/unit05/containers_2.rst

 We won't add the configuration file to the image.
 Instead, we'll allow operators to write their own and add it directly to the container.
 How will we do that?

-We'll use Docker volume mount.
+We'll use a Docker volume mount.
 In Docker, a volume mount allows you to add files and directories from the host computer to a container.
-To add a volume mount, use the ``-v </path/on/host:/path/in/container>`` format.
+To add a volume mount, use the ``-v </path/on/host>:</path/in/container>`` format.

 .. note::